Summary

 Explain

-How did you find your probability?
+How did you calculate the probability?

 Who has the highest chance of making a successful shot?